GildedPleb/eslint-config-current-thing/README.md

 1. Unlike many other configs, this config completely abstracts away the need to add any other `eslint` packages, configs, plugins, and management.
 It is a pure barbell--absolutely simple in its application, and yet insanely complex and heavy-weight in its implementation.

+1. This config can be, and should be, used as an auditing tool.
+It exposes an eye watering amount of linting problems.
+I'm not crying.
+You're crying.

 ## What is everyone saying?

 <img src="./static/andreessen.png" alt="I support the Current Thing" width="800" style=""/>